July 4, 2025

 - Oracle Data Safe Review, Amelia G.

-“The processing here makes the user wait a longer time than expected.”
+“The processing here makes the user wait longer than expected.”

 - Oracle Data Safe Review, Avinaw S.